 Peanuts have been grown on our Marks Farms for years.
-Bob and Mike Marks give careful attention each year to implement good environmental practices that have nurtured our farm land and preserved our good soil.
+The Marks Family has given careful attention each year to implement good environmental practices that have nurtured our farm land and preserved our good soil.
 Peanuts are a sustainable crop that provides natural nutrients to the land.
 Our families are so fortunate to see nature and its amazing beauty unfold every day.
 From a tiny seed to a mature plant that helps feed the nation, it’s a remarkable journey – and one that we are proud to be a part of year after year.
 Growing peanuts is a process that takes around 5 months, from planting of the seeds to harvest.
 Planting begins around the first of May with harvest taking place around the first of October.

 Prepping the land for planting is the first step in preparing for a successful crop.

 Once the land is tilled and ready, the farmer then plants the peanut seeds in rows normally 3′ apart, separating each seed by approximately 2″.
 An average of 120-130 pounds of seed are planted per acre.

 From there, the peanut seeds begin their growth by spreading their roots underground.
 Approximately 10 days later, the peanut plant emerges from the ground.

 Lush green peanut plants start to flourish and the rows begin to blend into a sea of green.
 During this stage, small yellow flowers bud around the lower portion of the peanut plant, allowing the plant to self-pollinate.
 The flower then loses its petals and a peg is formed.
 From that point forward the peanut peg begins its growth underground – at this stage, the plant can produce as many as 40 peanuts per plant.